-The use of nanotechnology to treat diabetes offers some
+The use of nanotechnology to treat diabetes offers some exciting possibilities:

 This page provides a survey of the nanotechnology - based methods being developed to treat diabetes.

 Researchers at the University of Bath are developing a graphene based sensor to measure glucose levels without requiring a finger prick blood test.